MarkNwilliam/bookstoreblock/README.md

 This is a web application that allows users to turn their ebooks into NFts on the polygon bock chain

-its was built using remix for the solidity smart contract of which similat code is in the hardhat folder but not the one.
+its was built using remix for the solidity smart contract of which similar code is in the hardhat folder but not the one.
 React.js for the front end , firebase for some backend operations and recoil for state managment

+The smart contract was deployed from remix to polygon mumbai network.

 # Details of smart contract